J-dance/Shopify-product-app/README.md

 - If you don’t have one, [create a Development store](https://help.shopify.com/en/partners/dashboard/development-stores#create-a-development-store) where you can install and test your app.
 - In the Partner dashboard, [create a new app](https://help.shopify.com/en/api/tools/partner-dashboard/your-apps#create-a-new-app).
 You’ll need this app’s API credentials during the setup process.

-## Usage

-This repository is used by [Shopify CLI](https://github.com/Shopify/shopify-cli) as a scaffold for Node apps.
-You can clone or fork it yourself, but it’s faster and easier to use Shopify App CLI, which handles additional routine development tasks for you.

-## Updates

-### [Coming soon] Replace Next.js and Koa with Express.js

-We will be moving to [Express](https://expressjs.com/) to keep Shopify's framework usage consistent.
-Our sample app currently uses both Koa and Next.js which makes the server-side unnecessarily complex to use and maintain.

-Try it out with this command, understanding that things may not be totally stable yet: `npx degit shopify/shopify-app-node#sample_app_updates`.

-## License

-This repository is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).